nxtreaming/FFdynamic/tools/pbtree/README.md

     protobuf object -> ptree -> json
     protobuf object <- ptree <- json

-    Proto3 and boost ptree are required and it is just a convinient wrapper, forget about performance.
+    Proto3 and boost ptree are required and it is just a convenient wrapper, forget about performance.

 ### Usage